Turmeric, or curcuma longa if you want to get fancy, is a member of the ginger family. (Hey, me too! At least, I was before I lost my hair.)

 It’s taken a while for the West to realise the amazing health benefits of turmeric.
 But we’re getting there.
 And whether you enjoy this warming spice in a ‘golden latte’, add it to your salad dressings or sprinkle it in a smoothie, you can’t go wrong with more turmeric in your diet.

-Especially to help hair growth, the natural way. 😉
+Especially when you can use turmeric for hair growth, the natural way.

 Even though it’s best in raw form, you mightn’t like the taste (or the stained fingers!)
 So real quick, here’s a few turmeric-based goodies as natural remedies for hair loss.